nestorm001/TagView/README.md

            .itemHeight(30);
 ```

-There are sevaral ways for you to add tags.
+There are several ways for you to add tags.
 You can simply add `String` or `String` list or add an entity called `Tag`, with tag string and color.
 ```Java
     tagView.addStringTags(Arrays.asList("hello", "world"));
     tagView.addStringTag("hello");